s4nchez/hugo_site/content/posts/2021-02-28-kotlin-adoption-on-server-side.md

 It's easy to dismiss Kotlin before trying it, and when faced with the option, a few people will continue to look for reasons not to try.

+### Final thoughts

+Adopting a new programming language, especially on ongoing projects, poses a challenge for most teams.
+It's also important to accept that the resistance to change is highly context-specific and will come from project needs and personal reasons, as well the language itself.

+Having said that, given the chance I'd still encourage more developers working on Java server-side to give Kotlin a try.
+If nothing else, it may highlight other areas of improvement beyond the code.

 ----------
 Thank you [Uberto Barbini], [Dmitry Kandalov], [David Denton], and Kevin Denver for the ideas for this post.